“I measure a culture according to its ability to create and sustain life.”

 Rejecting God leads to death

-Modern examples of the rejection of God leading to death are seen in abortion and homosexuality: the first destroys life whilst the latter can’t produce it.
-They represent direct rejections of our first command to “keep and guard (preserve) life” and “to be fruitful and multiply and fill the earth”.
+Since conformity to God brings forth life, the rejection of God leads to death.
+Modern examples of this are abortion and homosexuality: the first destroys life whilst the latter can’t produce it.
+They represent rejections of the Genesis commands to “keep and guard (preserve) life” and “to be fruitful and multiply and fill the earth”.

-Life is a Person
+True life is a Person

 Jesus said to her, “I am the resurrection and the life.
 Whoever believes in me, though he die, yet shall he live, and everyone who lives and believes in me shall never die.